-Gudi Padwa marks the beginning of Marathi New Year and is usually celebrated on the first day of the Indian month of Chaita, based on the lunar calendar.
-Like most Indian festivals, which have a history related to them, Gudi Padwa too holds an intriguing history.
+Gudi Padwa marks the beginning of the Marathi New Year and is usually celebrated on the first day of the Indian month of Chaitra, based on the lunar calendar.
+Like most Indian festivals, which have a history related to them, Gudi Padwa holds an intriguing history.

-Called ‘Ugadi’ in the state of Karnataka, this festival is filled with an unique charm.
-The Rangolis, puran-polis, kheer, gudi (flag), and ‘navaris’ (nine yard saris) are all a delight on this day.
+Called ‘Ugadi’ in the state of Karnataka, this festival is filled with a unique charm.
+The Rangolis, puran-polis, kheer, gudi (flag), and ‘navaris’ (nine-yard saris) are all a delight on this day.

-This is the time, when mangoes and fruits are reaped.
-Gudi Padwa is the time when you find the delicious ripe mangoes in market.
+This is the time when mangoes and fruits are reaped.
+Gudi Padwa is when you find delicious ripe mangoes in the market.

-According to legends as believed by the Hindus, this is the day Lord Brahma created the world.
-One legend also says that on this day Lord Vishnu took the Matsyar incarnation or the fish form to save the earth from destruction.
+According to legends, as the Hindus believe, this is the day Lord Brahma created the world.
+One legend also says that on this day, Lord Vishnu took the Matsyar incarnation, or the fish form, to save the earth from destruction.

-Marathis celebrate this festival in honour of the great Maratha king, Shivaji Maharaja – the veteran Maratha leader to celebrate the victory march of Marathas.
+Marathis celebrate this festival in honor of the great Maratha king, Shivaji Maharaja – the veteran Maratha leader to celebrate the victory march of Marathas.

-You will find a bamboo stick with gudhi (copper or silver pot), mango leaves, red flower and bright green or yellow cloth hoisted outside Maharashtrian household.
+You will find a bamboo stick with Gudhi (copper or silver pot), mango leaves, red flowers, and bright green or yellow cloth hoisted outside the Maharashtrian household.

-The Gudhi/gudi is placed in the inverted position.
-Some people also decorate the gudi with neem leaves and sugar crystals.
+The Gudhi/Gudi is placed in an inverted position.
+Some people also decorate the Gudi with neem leaves and sugar crystals.

-Gudi is believed to ward off all the evil and invite prosperity and good luck into the house.
-The Gudi is usually positioned on the right side of the main entrance of the house.
+Gudi is believed to ward off all evil and invite prosperity and good luck into the house.
+The Gudi is usually positioned on the right side of the house’s main entrance.
 The right side symbolizes the active state of the soul.

 Deep cleaning takes place in every household.
-The entrance of the houses are adorned with beautiful and colourful Rangolis.
+The entrance of the houses is adorned with beautiful and colorful Rangolis.
 People dress up and meet friends and relatives.

 Traditionally, families are supposed to begin the festivities by eating the bittersweet leaves of the neem tree.
-At times a paste of neem is prepared and mixed with jaggery and tamarind.
-All family members consume this paste which purifies the blood and strengthens the immune system.
+A neem paste is sometimes prepared and mixed with jaggery and tamarind.
+All family members consume this paste, purifying the blood and strengthening the immune system.

-Rejoice, because Gudi Padwa brings with itself the season of mangoes.
+Rejoice because Gudi Padwa brings with it the season of mangoes.